Kyleh2420/ESE224-MidtermProject/README.md

   * Made more of a mess in main.cpp
   * Added a little shop for the user to spend money on.
 Will read from the file weaponsList.txt.
   * Will read all the files into a vector using the weapon class.
 Will ask to see if the user would like to purchase the weapon.
 Changes the user profile.
+  * You can test the shop by adding coins to the player.
+Launch into the shop, then pause the program.
+In autos variables (Debug > Windows > Autos), change p1.balance to whatever you need.
+Then, press continue.
   * Changed player.setName back to string.
 Main.cpp now takes int he whole line using getline(), as opposed to just cin >>.
 Allows the user to use a space in their name.
   * Implemented framework of combat system
 # ESE224-MidtermProject